 After completion of the proposal, a defense of the proposal must occur in a format similar to that of a dissertation defense (see Section XI Dissertation).
-The defense should be announced to the college at least two weeks before the scheduled date.
+The defense should be announced by the student's advisor to the college at least two weeks before the scheduled date.